robtimus/junit-support/src/site/markdown/additional-assertions.md

 * assertions similar to `assertThrows` and `assertThrowsExactly` that check for more than one exception type
 * assertions similar to `assertThrows` and `assertThrowsExactly` that check for optional exceptions
 * assertions for checking exception causes
+* assertions for checking exception types and messages against expected exceptions

 #### ThrowableAsserter